castle-engine/castle-engine/README.txt

 it is also available offline in doc/pasdoc/html/ subdirectory of this archive (just open doc/pasdoc/html/index.html in your WWW browser).

+You can compile the engine and examples by various methods.
-You can compile examples by simple "make examples" executed in this directory.
+For example, you can compile all examples by simple "make examples" executed in this directory.

-If you want to use this from Lazarus (http://www.lazarus.freepascal.org/), you'll be interested in installing in Lazarus packages/kambi_base.lpk and packages/kambi_components.lpk.
+If you want to use Lazarus (http://www.lazarus.freepascal.org/), you'll be interested in installing in Lazarus packages/kambi_base.lpk and packages/kambi_components.lpk (see packages/README for more info).
+Then you can compile all the examples by opening their .lpi files and running them as usual from Lazarus.

 In case of any questions, ask on our
 - mailing list: https://lists.sourceforge.net/lists/listinfo/vrmlengine-main